Status and phase

 Age ≥18 years (or ≥20 years as required by local regulations).

-Histologically or cytologically confirmed diagnosis of locally advanced (including inoperable Stage IIIA or IIIB NSCLC) or metastatic NSCLC or other solid tumors.
+Histologically or cytologically confirmed diagnosis of locally advanced (including inoperable Stage IIIA or IIIB NSCLC) or metastatic NSCLC (Cohorts 1-3, 5) or other solid tumors including NSCLC patients ineligible for other cohorts (Cohort 4).

-Patients with central nervous system (CNS) involvement, including leptomeningeal carcinomatosis, must be stable, either asymptomatic or previously treated and controlled within 14 days of first dose.
+Patients with central nervous system (CNS) involvement, including leptomeningeal carcinomatosis, must be stable (either asymptomatic or previously treated and controlled are allowed:

 Eastern Cooperative Oncology Group Performance Status: 0 or 1.